Grid project Obfelden – Samstagern

 • The work on the six sections and the dismantling of the existing lines is expected to take until 2030.
 The construction costs of the entire project amount to around CHF 170 million.

-• Construction work on the first section began in the Gattikon area in October 2022, and is expected to continue until the end of 2023.
-Afterwards, the current line, which partly runs through local recreation and residential areas, will be dismantled.
+• Construction work on the first section began in the Gattikon area (municipality of Thalwil) in October 2022.
+The first construction stage to build six new pylons between Schweikrüti and Sihlhalden was completed in October 2023.
+The current line, which partly runs through local recreation and residential areas, will be dismantled by the end of 2024.
+The second construction stage from Sihlhalden to Kilchberg will follow from October 2024 to December 2025.

 Project